GeoscienceAustralia/dea-sandbox/README.md

 Builds are run automatically out of this repository.
 Basic workflow is:

-- Create a branch and implement your changes
+- Create a branch and implement your changes.
-- The Docker image is built on the branch and as part of the pull request
+- The Docker image is built on the branch and as part of the pull request.
+- The integration test will be run on PR, merge and release events.
-- Once the PR is merged, a build will be run and pushed to `latest` and `sudo-latest` from master
+- Once the PR is merged, a build will run.
+The resulted image will be tagged with git `head` and `latest` and pushed to ECR.
-- When a new stable image is ready, create a release with a version number like `0.0.6` and this will be pushed to `0.0.6` and `sudo-0.0.6`.
+- When decide to release a new stable image, create a release with a version number with `major.minor.patch`, e.g.,  `2.0.1`.
+It will trigger the build and image will be tagged with `2.0.1` and `stable` and pushed to ECR.

+## Packages' version maintenance and upgrade

+The base environment is using conda and docker image is build in two stages:

+1. Create conda env and install as many as possible packages from `conda-forge`.
+Then `pip install` the rest, e.g., most `odc` related packages.
+2. Copy the conda env to a new ubuntu image.

+To speed up the building, the build workflow pulls the cache stored on ECR.
+Though with every build, the cache layers starting from `pip install` will be busted such that the newest versions of `odc-` packages will be installed.
+Thus, for version upgrade on these packages, creating a release will be enough.

+The old conda env cache is used for all builds unless `env.yml` is changed.
+Other than the reason of image building time cited above, it takes more effort to resolve the conflicts and maintain the code base of `odc-` when the major upgrade on some base packages happens, e.g., some geospatial related packages, `GDAL` and `GEOS`.
+Hence, after evaluate pros and cons, we decide to keep this part rather manual.

+The steps for package versions upgrade are as follows:

+- For `odc-` packages, create a new release.
+- For packages listed in `env.yml`, be specific with the version required, for example, `Shapely>=2.0`.

+**Note**: Avoid using `==` or `<=`, unless there is a hard requirement or a very good reason.
+The reason must be very specific in your PR, such as required from what, on what base and the linked PR (if applicable).

 ## Local environment